locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 You'll share these on Teams when you're ready to deliver.

-### Step 4: Share your training materials with the class on Teams
+### Step 4: Share your training materials with the class

 This week you'll be sharing your work product with the class so that we all have ample opportunity to do a variety of professional development activities.
-The Teams post with which you share your training materials with the class needs to follow this format:
+The forum publication with which you share your training materials with the class needs to follow this format:

 ```
 Re: Subject line for your post, i.e. the Illustrative Title you've given your training session